appwrite/rfc/019-multi-storage-support.md

 ## Design proposal (Step 2)

-BackBlaze and Linode provide a S3 compatible API that can be utlilized in this implementation.
+BackBlaze and Linode provide a S3 compatible API that can be utilized in this implementation.

 ### Approach